Introducing the Lib Dem parliamentary candidate for Maidenhead for the 2019 general election.

 The ex-pupil of Furze Platt Senior School, one of Maidenhead’s six excellent comprehensives, believes strongly that the best way to encourage social mobility is through a serious investment in our education system — from early years all the way through to KS4 — and providing equal opportunities for all.
 He will fight to ensure all our schools have the funding they need.

 As a borough councillor, Joshua voted to declare a climate emergency.
 He believes that this declaration must be backed up with real action, and that means a fundamental change in the way we approach everything — from planning and infrastructure to procurement to tree planting.
+He is opposed to the third runway at Heathrow.

 Joshua will fight to protect the Maidenhead constituency’s green lungs, and oppose unsuitable developments in the Green Belt, particularly where they threaten to join up our unique villages into one giant metropolis.